 Learn Agile Basics from the Experts

-If you like, you can have these videos dripped out to you on a weekly basis by signing up for email reminders.
+If you like, you can have these videos delivered to you on a weekly basis by signing up for email reminders.

 James Newkirk